 Table 10.4.
-Exogenously specified Canada natural gas consumption, production, and LNG exports and supply billion cubic feet per year
+Exogenously specified Canada natural gas consumption, production, and LNG exports billion cubic feet per year

 Year Consumption Production Eastern Canada LNG Exports

-2015 3.075 156 0
+2015 3,196 159 0

-2020 3,570 150 255
+2020 3,711 67 255

-2025 3,999 165 771
+2025 4,157 29 771

-2030 4,305 114 1,022
+2030 4,475 12 1,022

-2035 4,581 74 1,228
+2035 4,762 0 1,228

-2040 4,870 54 1,603
+2040 5,062 0 1,603

-Source: Consumption - U.S. Energy Information Administration.
-International Energy Outlook 2013, DOE/EIA-0484(2013); Production - Energy Information Administration, Office of Petroleum, Natural Gas, and Biofuels Analysis.
-LNG exports - U.S. Energy Information Administration.
-International Energy Outlook 2013, DOE/EIA-0484(2013).
+Source: Consumption - Based on U.S. Energy Information Administration, International Energy Outlook 2013, DOE/EIA-0484(2013); Production - Energy Information Administration, Office of Petroleum, Natural Gas, and Biofuels Analysis.
+LNG exports - U.S. Energy Information Administration, International Energy Outlook 2013, DOE/EIA-0848(2013).

-LNG imports to the United States and Canada are determined endogenously within the model using Atlantic/Pacific and peak/ off-peak supply curves derived from model results generated by EIA's International Natural Gas Model (INGM).
+LNG imports to the United States and Canada are determined endogenously within the model using Atlantic/Pacific and peak/off-peak supply curves derived from model results generated by EIA's International Natural Gas Model (INGM).
 Prices from the previous model iteration are used to establish the total level of U.S./Canada LNG imports in the peak and off-peak period and in the Atlantic and Pacific regions.
 First, assumed LNG imports which are consumed in Mexico are subtracted (presuming the volumes are sufficient).
 Then, the remaining levels are allocated to the model regions based on last year's import levels, the available regasification capacity, and the relative prices.
 Regasification capacity is limited to facilities currently in existence and those already under construction, which is fully sufficient to accommodate import levels projected by the model.

 LNG exports of domestically produced natural gas from the Lower 48 states and Alaska are set endogenously in the model.
-The model assesses the relative economics of a generic project in operation over the next 20 years in each viable coastal region by comparing a model-generated estimate of the expected market price in Europe and Asia over the next 20 years against the expected price of natural gas in each coastal region plus assumed charges for liquefaction, shipping, and regasification (shown in Table 10.5).
+The model assesses the relative economics of a generic 200 billion cubic feet train/project in operation over the next 20 years in each viable coastal region by comparing a model-generated estimate of the expected market price in Europe and Asia over the next 20 years against the expected price of natural gas in each coastal region plus assumed charges for liquefaction, shipping, and regasification (shown in Table 10.5).
 A present value of the differential is set using a discount rate of 10%.
-The model limits the annual liquefaction capacity builds to three trains a year, at 200 billion cubic feet per train.
-When the evaluation is made, the region showing the greatest positive economic potential, if any, is selected as the location for adding capacity.
-A new project is assumed to consist of two trains and is phased in over a two-year period, partially to reflect a mid year project start-up.
+The model limits the annual liquefaction capacity builds to three trains a year.
+Once it is determined that a train is economically viable, the size and location of the train is set based on a list of trains that have been approved and it is phased in over a two-year period.
+If the list is exhausted, a generic 200 billion cubic feet per year train is added in the region showing the greatest positive economic potential.
 Once a facility is built, it is assumed to operate at its design capacity throughout the projection period unless the competing price in Asia or Europe falls below the delivered price of U.S. LNG in the region, excluding assumed reservation charges (i.e., "sunk" costs) for liquefaction.
-Other constraining assumptions are considered, such as earliest start year and maximum export volumes.
-Any existing facilities or ones under construction are set exogenously to the model, which for AEO2014 include the two trains under construction at Sabine Pass (at 1.1 Bcf per day starting in mid-2016).
-The projected market price of LNG in Europe (National Balancing Point) and Asia (Japan) is based on the assumed values shown in Table 10.6, projected Brent oil prices, and the level of North American LNG exports.
-Annual U.S. exports of liquefied natural gas (LNG) to Japan via Alaska's existing Kenai facility are assumed to cease in 2012.
-LNG re-exports are assumed to stay at 8 billion cubic feet per year throughout the projection period.